anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Based on the intended target environment described in {{sup-env}}, the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server):

 * To facilitate the communication between a pledge in responder mode and the registrar, additional functionality is needed either on the registrar or as a stand-alone component.
-  This new functionality is defined as registrar-agent and acts as an agent of the registrar to trigger the pledge to generate requests for voucher and enrollment.
+  This new functionality is defined as Registrar-Agent and acts as an agent of the registrar to trigger the pledge to generate requests for voucher and enrollment.
-  These requests are then provided by the registrar-agent to the registrar.
+  These requests are then provided by the Registrar-Agent to the registrar.
-  This requires the definition of pledge endpoints to allow interaction with the registrar-agent.
+  This requires the definition of pledge endpoints to allow interaction with the Registrar-Agent.

-* The security of communication between the registrar-agent and the pledge must not rely on Transport Layer Security (TLS) to enable application of BRSKI-PRM in environments, in which the communication between the registrar-agent and the pledge is done over other technologies like BTLE or NFC, which may not support TLS protected communication.
+* The security of communication between the Registrar-Agent and the pledge must not rely on Transport Layer Security (TLS) to enable application of BRSKI-PRM in environments, in which the communication between the Registrar-Agent and the pledge is done over other technologies like BTLE or NFC, which may not support TLS protected communication.
   In addition, the pledge does not have a certificate that can easily be verified by {{RFC6125}} methods.

 * The use of authenticated self-contained objects addresses both, the TLS challenges and the technology stack challenge.

-* By contrast, the registrar-agent can be authenticated by the registrar as a component, acting on behalf of the registrar.
+* By contrast, the Registrar-Agent can be authenticated by the registrar as a component, acting on behalf of the registrar.
-  In addition the registrar must be able to verify, which registrar-agent was in direct contact with the pledge.
+  In addition the registrar must be able to verify, which Registrar-Agent was in direct contact with the pledge.

 * It would be inaccurate for the voucher-request and voucher-response to use an assertion with value "proximity" in the voucher, as the pledge was not in direct contact with the registrar for bootstrapping.
   Therefore, a new "agent-proximity" assertion value is necessary for distinguishing assertions the MASA can state.